Modern Antarctic Clothing

 Waterproof is not necessary for very cold weather as no rain falls, though if you intend to spend any time in boats waterproof is vital as you don't want to get ashore after bouncing over an excitable sea to find you are wet and cold for the rest of the day.

-Fully waterproof garments are not as able to transmit perspiration as readily as garments that are not fully waterproof and tend not to be as flexible at low temperatures, so choose according to your intended use.
+Fully waterproof garments are not as able to transmit perspiration as readily as garments that are not fully waterproof and tend not to be as soft and flexible at low temperatures, choose according to your intended use.

-The outer layer could be simply that, a weather proof layer of natural or synthetic fibers with no extra insulation, or it could have insulation built in like a parka.
-Insulating materials for this outer layer could be synthetic or the traditional and arguably still the most effective - natural down.
+Insulating materials for this outer layer where they are used can be synthetic or the traditional and arguably still the most effective - natural down.

 Accessories to Protect the